 (The nighttime ambience)

 When they pulled down the huge city fortifications in the mid-19th century, Vienna suddenly gained a lot of prime real estate immediately around the old town.
-This was a good time to own a spade and chisel.
+This was a good time to own a spade or chisel.

 One of the many buildings constructed on the vacant land was the Kursalon, which opened in 1867.

-Shortly after the May 8th opening, one periodical described the addition to the cityscape as (my translation):
+Shortly after the opening, one periodical described the addition to the cityscape as (my translation):

 …one of the most beautiful buildings of the new, enlarged Vienna

+The lovingly-restored location also serves as a prestigious event venue today.
 Most importantly for visitors to Vienna, evening classical concerts have brought the Kursalon’s musical heritage back to life.

 (View inside the great hall of the Kursalon sometime before 1905; produced by the Sperlings Postkartenverlag (M. M. S.); Wien Museum Inv.-Nr.
 58891/390; excerpt reproduced with permission under the terms of the CC0 licence)

-The Kursalon is not a concert hall in the pure sense of a Konzerthaus or the Musikverein with their ever-changing repertoire of works and performers.
+As such, the Kursalon is not a concert hall in the pure sense of a Konzerthaus or the Musikverein with their ever-changing repertoire of works and performers.
 But it’s an easy way to experience light classical Viennese music in grand and authentic surroundings.

 Tickets & visitor tips